Mobility Ambassador - San Mateo County Transit District

-SamTrans is recruiting volunteer "Mobility Ambassadors" to provide assistance to seniors and people with disabilities in San Mateo County on issues related to mobility--remaining a safe driver, using transit, and alternatives to transit.
+SamTrans is recruiting volunteer "Mobility Ambassadors" to provide assistance to older adults and people with disabilities in San Mateo County on issues related to mobility--remaining a safe driver, using transit, and alternatives to transit.
 Ambassadors will be based at selected Senior Centers throughout San Mateo County to provide information, provide one-on-one assistance with mobility issues, and organize group trips to familiarize people with transit.
 Ambassadors will assist seniors and people with disabilities to understand and self-select the mode of transportation that best satisfies their mobility needs and help them plan their trips.

 The Mobility Ambassadors will conduct activities based on their individual strengths and community needs.
 They may include, but not be limited to the following: